sMattGuy/Dave-Bot/README.md

 |/daveoptions|Allows admins to edit the random chance that Dave will respond in chat.|
 |/useroptions|Allows admins to edit users.|
 ### Chat Features
-Dave bot will randomly talk in chat based on various conditions
+Dave bot will randomly talk in chat based on various conditions.
+Dave bot can be interrupted by telling him to **shut up**, cancelling its action.
 |Action|Trigger|Description|
 |:---|---|:---|
 |Yap|Chance when another message is sent|Dave bot sends a random wikipedia summary.|